Making Your Own Trivets for Enameling

-You can see this is an odd shape Plique a Jour Necklace, and in the enameling process it needs to be turned different directions.
-This trivet is made from kiln fire brick and heat tempered wire.
+You can see this is an odd shape Plique a Jour Necklace, and in the enameling process, it needs to be turned different directions.
+I wanted to share the trivet I made from kiln fire brick and heat tempered wire.
 There is ordering information under resources for the wire but you can find it on Amazon.

-Another option here is a trivet for enameling that I have created a long thin cloisonne jewel and if I use standard trivets the enamel jewel would warp if the side could not be supported.
+Another option here is a trivet for enameling that I have created for a long thin cloisonne jewel.
+If I were to use standard trivets the enamel jewel would warp as the side could not be supported.

-Again this is kiln fire brick.
+The base is fire brick trivet.
 You can use your jeweler’s saw to cut these shapes, then a half round hand file to make a grove to place the cloisonne jewel on.
 The sides are supported and the back is not touching the enameling trivet.
-This way the counter enamel that is required in this cloisonne jewel is just as pretty as the front.
+This way the counter-enamel that is required in this cloisonne jewel is just as pretty as the front.
 I have a fire cloth lying between the brick and the enamel so I will not have any of the firebrick dust in the enamel back.

-I have added this one this week as I was enameling cufflinks and needed a way to fire both sides at once and not have the enamel touching anything the high temp wire came in handy again.
+This week as I was enameling cufflinks and needed a way to fire both sides at once and not have the enamel touching anything the high temp wire came in handy again.
 This enameling trivet allowed me to achieve just what I needed.

 Enameling trivets can also be a challenge when enameling in a trinket kiln.
-I see enameling artist searching the internet for a trivet to fit in the small trinket kiln.
+I see enameling artist searching the internet for a trivet to fit.
 The first image is a one inch square of stainless steel, with the corners bent up.
 Using a pair of needle nose pliers you can easily place this trivet in and out of a trinket kiln.

 Happy Enameling, Patsy